eltarotassadar/econ-dev-NAO/README.md

-# Modeling of natural processes in the zones of economic development of the Nenets Autonomous Okrug
+# Modeling of natural processes in the zones of economic development of the Nenets Autonomous Okrug (Diploma)